brimdata/zed/docs/lake/format.md

 with respect to a data object.

-The seek index maps pool key values to seek offsets in the ZNG file thereby allowing a scan to do a partial GET of the ZNG object when scanning only a subset of data.
+The seek index maps pool key values to seek offsets in the ZNG file thereby allowing a scan to do a byte-range retrieval of the ZNG object when processing only a subset of data.

 > Note the ZST format will have seekable checkpoints based on the sort key that
 > are encoded into its metadata section so there is no need to have a separate